prominence-eosc/docs-eosc/source/examples.rst

                      shub://intel/HPC-containers-from-Intel:lammps \
                      mpirun -np \$PROMINENCE_CPUS "/lammps/lmp_intel_cpu_intelmpi -in in.lj.txt"

-This illustrates using `--artifact`` to download a file before executing the job.
-Rather than using a hardwired number of CPUs (e.g. 2 in this case) the environment variable `PROMINENCE_CPUS` is used instead.
+This illustrates using ``--artifact`` to download a file before executing the job.
+Rather than using a hardwired number of CPUs (e.g. 2 in this case) the environment variable ``PROMINENCE_CPUS`` is used instead.
 Resource requests (e.g. CPU and memory) refer to a minimum required, and as such it is possible that users may be given resources with more than what is requested.
-In this example, using the environment variable `PROMINENCE_CPUS` to specify how many MPI processes to run ensures that all CPUs are used.
+In this example, using ``PROMINENCE_CPUS`` to specify how many MPI processes to run ensures that all CPUs are used.

 Workflows
 ---------